Perpignan In The Languedoc

 Perpignan Tourist Information

 Perpignan is the capital of Roussillon in the northernmost province of Catalonia in the Pyrenees Orientales.
-A high percentage of the population is of Spanish origin starting with survivors from the Civil War.
+A high percentage of the population is of Languedoc origin starting with survivors from the Civil War.
 There is also a large representation of North Africans, including both Arabs and white French settlers, repatriated after Algerian independence in 1962.

 Perpignan is a lively and historic city, with its heyday in the thirteenth and fourteenth centuries when the kings of Majorca held court there.
 In fact most of the historic interest stems from this period.
 With its prime position on the Mediterranean coast, it is an excellent base from which to explore the eastern end of the Pyrenees and the Cathar castles of the Corbières